infernodragon456/Computer_Graphics_Assignments/README.md

 ### Lives System
 - Start with 3 lives
-- Lose a life when touching water
+- Lose a life when touching water or losing all health
 - Game over when all lives are lost

 ### Save/Load System